 Working for soulless corporations and drinking far too much caffeine, they do whatever it takes.

 Fortunately, this isn’t always the case.

 In this article, we were lucky enough to get in touch with the perfect antidote to these stereotypes and discuss how to improve the driver recruitment process with a specialist of a leading recruitment agency.

-In this article, we look at some of the problems faced by the industry before interviewing Jason, who provides a useful insight into recruitment and the transport industry.
-Jason describes several ways in which an agency can improve the driver recruitment process.
+In addition to providing a useful insight into recruitment and the transport industry, we describe several ways in which an agency can improve the driver recruitment process.

-Before we start, let’s look at the company.
-Woodrow Mercer is a relatively new entrant into recruitment, but the agency has grown quickly.
+To answer this question, let us introduce you to Woodrow Mercer, a relatively new entrant into recruitment, but has grown quickly.

 A Background: The Rise of Woodrow Mercer

 It’s hard to believe that Woodrow Mercer didn’t exist seven years ago.
 From a team of two, working in Birmingham, UK, the company has become a leading recruitment agency.
 Now, there are additional offices in London and Leeds, and plans to expand into Europe.